ataylorme/simple-behat-example/README.md

 ## Editing Feature Files

 Feature files can be found in the `features` directory.
-There are two simple examples to get you started.
+There is a simple example to get you started.